vladyslav-pauk/grad-stats/scraper/README.md

 def parent_url(url: str) -> str
 ```

-## Contributing

-We welcome contributions from the community.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.